brianglass/anastasis/files/monday_matins5.md

 Of the Bodiless Powers.
 The same Irmos.

-Chief Captains, who stand encircling GodÂ’s throne, made radiant by the beams that pour from there, guard your flock.
+Chief Captains, who stand encircling God’s throne, made radiant by the beams that pour from there, guard your flock.

 Implore our Master and God to grant us redemption, as ministers of the redemption of all.